Nidapervez/Hacathon3/README.md

-These are the steps to Make a Ecoomerce website
+These are the steps to Make a Ecommerce website